The process of rubbing, grinding, or wearing away by friction.

 Electrolytic copper free from cuprous oxide, produced without the use of residual metallic or metalloidal deoxidizers.

-A lamellar aggregate of ferrit and cementite, often occuring in steel and case iron.
+A lamellar aggregate of ferrit and cementite, often occurring in steel and case iron.

 Mechanical working of metal by hammer blows or shot impingement.